 Remember that the unpredictability of wildlife is your wild card and you just never know what is around that next bend in the road.

-Obviously, the temperature in the park will vary depending on when you do your Kruger self-drive.
-But we recommend doing your self-drive safari in a vehicle that has both air conditioning and heating.
+Obviously, the temperature in the park will vary depending on the time of year that you do your Kruger self-drive.
+Either way, recommend doing your self-drive safari in a vehicle that has both air conditioning and heating.